Saskatchewan Highway 362

 Highway 362, also known as the Pilot Butte access road, is an unsigned provincial highway in the Canadian province of Saskatchewan.
-It runs from the Trans-Canada Highway (Highway 1) to Highway 46 along the western edge of Pilot Butte.
-It is about 4 km long.
+It runs from the Trans-Canada Highway (Highway 1) to Highway 46 along the western edge of Pilot Butte, entirely concurrent (overlapped) with Highway 624.
+It is a paved two-lane highway for its entire length and is about 4 km long.

-The intersection of Highway 362 and Highway 1 is the site of a diverging diamond interchange as part of the Regina Bypass.
+The intersection of Highway 362 and Highway 1 is the site of a diverging diamond interchange as part of the Regina Bypass, located at Exit 229 on Highway 1.